· Salesforce Guide · 5 min read

 Final Thoughts

-The evolution of the P10 program is more than a licensing tweak — it’s a directional shift.
+The evolution of the P10 program is more than a licensing tweak — it’s a shift in Salesforce’s non-profit stance.

 Salesforce is consolidating its nonprofit ecosystem under Agentforce.
 The free-license incentive now supports that strategy explicitly.
 While existing customers remain protected for now, the writing on the wall suggests a gradual transition away from NPSP and legacy models.